As a consultant, you excel in your area of expertise. But, closing deals with new clients? Perhaps that’s something you’re still trying to figure out.

 Design Pro Tip: Copy Slides to Reuse Formatting

 Have even more information to add?
-Add slides to your consulting report template easily by clicking the “add blank” button to add a blank slide or “copy” to copy the previous slide.
+Add slides to your consulting proposal template easily by clicking the “add blank” button to add a blank slide or “copy” to copy the previous slide.

 Business Growth Client Consulting Proposal

-This growth business growth plan template has more formal colors to suit traditional clients.
+This business proposal template has more formal colors to suit traditional clients.

 Design Pro Tip: Pick The Right Colors